dgurudot/tg/privacy.md

 **_In Short:_** _If you choose to register or log in to our services using a social media account, we may have access to certain information about you._

-Our  offer you the ability to register and login using your third party social media account details (like your Facebook or Twitter logins).
+Our services offer you the ability to register and login using your third party social media account details (like your Google, Facebook or Twitter logins).
 Where you choose to do this, we will receive certain profile information about you from your social media provider.
 The profile Information we receive may vary depending on the social media provider concerned, but will often include your name, e-mail address, friends list, profile picture as well as other information you choose to make public.

-We will use the information we receive only for the purposes that are described in this  privacy policy or that are otherwise made clear to you on the  .
+We will use the information we receive only for the purposes that are described in this  privacy policy or that are otherwise made clear to you on the service.
 Please note that we do not control, and are not responsible for, other uses of your personal information by your third party social media provider.
 We recommend that you review their privacy policy to understand how they collect, use and share your personal information, and how you can set your privacy preferences on their sites and apps.